 Frequently Asked Questions About Neuromodulation (rTMS)

-Repetitive Transcranial Magnetic Stimulation (rTMS), also known as Neuromodulation, has been shown to produce changes in neuronal activity in regions of the brain implicated in chronic pain and mood regulation.
+Repetitive Transcranial Magnetic Stimulation (rTMS), a specific form of Neuromodulation, has been shown to produce changes in neuronal activity in regions of the brain implicated in chronic pain and mood regulation.
 Such areas of the brain include the motor cortex and the prefrontal cortex.
-As each magnetic pulse passes through the skull and into the brain, this induces brief activity of the brain cells underlying the Neuromodulation treatment coil.
+As each magnetic pulse passes through the skull and into the brain, this induces brief activity of the brain cells underlying the Neuromodulation (rTMS) treatment coil.

-The frequency of pulse delivery also influences whether brain activity is increased or decreased by a session of Neuromodulation.
+The frequency of pulse delivery also influences whether brain activity is increased or decreased by a session of Neuromodulation (rTMS).
 Recent studies indicate best outcomes for chronic pain and depression require treatment at higher frequency (greater than 5 Hertz) to respond favorably.
-At NonSurgical Medical Group, we perform the Neuromodulation (rTMS) procedure at a frequency of 10 Hertz (deemed to be the optimal frequency by nearly all chronic pain clinical studies).
+At NonSurgical Medical Group, we perform the Neuromodulation (rTMS) procedure at frequencies deemed to be the optimal by nearly all chronic pain clinical studies.

 When is Neuromodulation (rTMS) used?

-Patients who have failed to achieve an adequate response from pain medications, antidepressants, or who are unable to tolerate medications for their respective condition, might consider Neuromodulation (rTMS) therapy.
+Patients who have failed to achieve an adequate response from pain medications and other traditional forms of chronic pain treatment or who are unable to tolerate medications for their condition, might consider Neuromodulation (rTMS) treatment.

-Because Neuromodulation (rTMS) uses magnetic pulses, before beginning a treatment, patients are asked to remove any magnetic-sensitive objects (such as jewelry, credit cards).
-Patients are required to wear earplugs during treatment for their comfort and hearing protection, as Neuromodulation (rTMS) produces a loud clicking sound with each pulse, much like an MRI machine.
+Because Neuromodulation (rTMS) uses magnetic pulses, before beginning a treatment, patients are asked to remove any magnetic-sensitive objects (such as jewelry).
+Patients are required to wear earplugs during treatment for their comfort and hearing protection, as Neuromodulation (rTMS) produces a clicking sound with each pulse, much like an MRI machine.
 Patients are seated in a reclined position during each session of Neuromodulation (rTMS).

 During the first Neuromodulation (rTMS) session, several measurements are made to ensure that the TMS coil will be properly positioned over the patient’s head.
-Once this is done, the TMS coil is comfortably suspended over the patient’s scalp using an articulation arm.
-The TMS physician works with his TMS technician to measure the patient’s motor threshold, by administering several brief pulses.
-The motor threshold is the minimum amount of power necessary to make the patient’s thumb twitch, and varies from individual to individual.
-Measuring the motor threshold helps the physician personalize the treatment settings and determine the amount of energy required to stimulate brain cells.
+This process is referred to as Brain Mapping.
+Once the brain mapping is performed, the TMS coil is comfortably suspended over the patient’s scalp using an articulation arm.
+The TMS physician works with his TMS technician to measure the patient’s resting motor threshold (RMT), by administering several brief pulses.
+The RMT is the minimum power intensity necessary to make the patient’s thumb twitch, and varies from individual to individual.
+Measuring the RMT helps the physician personalize the treatment settings and determine the specific amount of energy required for the controlled stimulation of targeted brain cells.

-Once the motor threshold is determined, the coil is then positioned so that it rests above the appropriate region of the patient’s brain.
+Once the RMT is determined, the TMS coil is then positioned so that it rests above the appropriate region of the patient’s brain.
 Treatment is then commenced.
 During the treatment, patients will hear a series of clicking sounds and will feel a tapping sensation under the treatment coil.

 Who administers Neuromodulation (rTMS)?

-Neuromodulation (rTMS) is always prescribed and the initial motor threshold is always confirmed by a TMS physician.
+Neuromodulation (rTMS) is always prescribed by a TMS physician and a TMS physician always confirms the initial motor threshold.
 The treatment itself is administered by an experienced TMS technician under the supervision of the TMS physician or by the TMS physician.

 The TMS technician or physician will always be present to monitor the patient during the treatment.
-The patient can stop a treatment at any time by asking the staff member present.
+The patient can stop a treatment at any time by asking the staff members present.